srb2002/T20-Data-Driven-Performance-Analyzer/README.md

 🎨 Dashboard Design Aesthetics: The guide’s focus on the aesthetics of the dashboard reveals that visual appeal plays a significant role in user engagement.
 Effective dashboards are not only informative but visually enticing, encouraging users to interact with the data presented.

-📈 Application of DAX Measures: The creation of DAX measures for calculating total runs and player innings showcases advanced analytical techniques that enhance data interpretation and enhance the depth of insights drawn from the statistics.